tsmith4014/Bloodhound/README.md

 from slack_sdk import WebClient from slack_sdk.errors import SlackApiError

-#adjust based on the regions you want to scan
+# Adjust based on the regions you want to scan
 STUDENT_REGIONS = [
     "us-east-1",
     "us-east-2",